 The way they work is a little complicated, but, like prisms, they too split light into its component colours as you can see here.
 If we look at a fluorescent light through this spectroscope, we can see that what we think is white light is actually a mixture of different wavelengths.
 Diffraction gratings had almost completely replaced prisms in spectroscopes by about the late 1800s.

-- Thanks to Heinrich Pniok at http://pse-mendelejew.de/en/ for his kind permission in allowing us to use his copyrighted images of the elements, only some of which are shown below.
+- Thanks to Heinrich Pniok at http://pse-mendelejew.de/en/ for his kind permission in allowing us to use his copyrighted images of the elements.
 Visit his website to view what is arguably the internet’s best collection of photos of elements.
 See also http://commons.wikimedia.org/wiki/User:Alchemist-hp?uselang=fr.